LocalCoinIS/dev.bitshares.works/docs/knowledge_base/wiki_legacy/witness-scheduler.rst

 The algorithm which determines the order of witnesses is referred to as the witness scheduling algorithm.

-This was designed by a community bounty in thread https://localcointalk.is/index.php/topic,15547.0 however, Graphene has an additional requirement which is not taken into account by the solutions in the thread:

 The membership and length of the list of witnesses may change over time.

 So in this article I'll describe my solution.